 You will want to angle the Sulcabrush at a 45-degree angle toward the gumline and touch the bristles to the gum line.
 You then want to move the bristles along the gumline in a sweeping motion.
 Once you reach the area between the teeth, you want to add in some circular motions.

-If you want further info on Sulcabrush, here is the linkOpens in a new tab. to their website!
+If you want further info on Sulcabrush, here is the link to their website!
 And below is the link to Amazon to purchase!

 They also sell refills to reduce waste!